Recent News

 Alarmingly, the report shows that the baywater desalination would have potentially devasting environmental and social costs, including impacts to local commercial fisheries resulting from the discharge of brine and increase in salinity levels in the bay system.
 The report indicates that the impact of baywater desalination plants on just six key fish species could cost the region up to $6 million per year.

-On October 26, the Hillcrest Residents Association, Citizens Alliance for Fairness and Progress, and Earthjustice filed a civil rights complaint against the City of Corpus Christi for violations of Title VI of the Civil Rights Act based on the City’s decision to locate a new industrial facility – the Inner Harbor Desalination Plant – in the historically African American Hillcrest neighborhood.
+The Hillcrest Residents Association has filed a civil rights complaint against the City of Corpus Christi for violations of Title VI of the Civil Rights Act based on the City’s decision to locate a new industrial facility – the Inner Harbor Desalination Plant – in the historically African American Hillcrest neighborhood.

 Corpus Christi’s refinery row surrounds Hillcrest residents who have endured decades of segregation followed by environmental racism in the form of refinery pollution, new highways, and disinvestment by governmental entities.
 As a result, Hillcrest residents have a 15-year lower life expectancy than other parts of Corpus Christi.

-Join us in telling the City of Corpus Christi and all candidates for City Council that it's time to stop environmental racism in our town.
-No desalination in the Hillcrest community.
-No desalination in Corpus Christi!
+Tell the City of Corpus Christi that it's time to stop environmental racism in our town.
+No desalination in the Hillcrest community!
+No desalination in the Corpus Christi Bay!

 "Regulators and scientists worry that each plant’s discharge of tens of millions of gallons of hyper-salty wastewater per day could disrupt reproductive cycles for a host of aquatic species, which rely on the half-salty waters of the coastal bays for their larvae to mature."